Rental Security Deposit Complaints

 Going to Court (Small Claims) to Resolve Disputes:

 As a simple, quick alternative, landlords or tenants with disputes about rental security deposits may bring small claims suits in a Housing Session, or in the local Geographical Area Court if there is no Housing Session, provided that the dollar amount claimed falls within the jurisdiction of the small claims court.

 Refer to your local telephone book blue pages under State of Connecticut Judicial Department for local court addresses or visit the Judicial Department website.

-If you wish to file a written complaint with the Department of Banking, please use the Complaint Form linked below.
+If you wish to file a written complaint with the Department of Banking, please use the Complaint Form below.
 When filing your complaint, you must complete all items on the complaint form and you must attach copies of all necessary documentation as requested on the form in order for us to process your complaint.